HirataYurina/tensorflow-deploy/README.md

 #### 3 TensorRT Quantization
 ##### 3.1 what is TensorRT?
+TensorRT is an inference frame(engine) that can accelerate model.
+TensorRT belongs to nvidia, so you must use CUDA and nvidia card.
+If you don't use GPU to infer you can use openvino provided by Intel.

 ##### 3.2 what is TensorRT doing?
+* Quantization
+Exchange fp32 model to fp16 or int8 to speed up model.
+*  Architecture Optimization
+**Prune model automatically and dicard neurons that are not important.**
+**Merge Conv2D, BN and ReLU together.**
+**Merge same shape layers.**
+**Do not use concat layer rather than feed the inputs into next layer directly.**

 ##### 3.3 How to use TensorRT?
 * Environment